Filter Options

 6

-“Although Malawi initially mainly catered to backpackers, there is now a full range of accommodation available when on a safari tour.
-Different levels and styles of accommodation can be found in most parks, including the old-style luxury tented camp.
-On a different level of class is the exquisite lodge run by Robin Pope in Majete Wildlife Reserve.
-A full range of accommodation options is available along the shores of Lake Malawi, ranging from small resorts and boutique hotels to backpacker hostels, campgrounds and guesthouses.”
+“Although Malawi initially catered mostly to backpackers, there is now a full range of accommodations available when on a safari tour.
+Different levels and styles of lodging can be found in most parks, including the old-style luxury tented camp.
+On a different level of class is the exquisite lodge run by Robin Pope Safaris in Majete Wildlife Reserve.
+A wide variety of accommodations are available along the shores of Lake Malawi, ranging from small resorts and boutique hotels to backpacker hostels, campgrounds and guesthouses.”

 7